DwitrishaSaha/organicmaps/docs/INSTALL.md

 ### Windows

-We haven't compiled Organic Maps on Windows *natively* in a long time, though it is possible.
+We haven't compiled Oma on Windows *natively* in a long time, though it is possible.
 Some files should be updated.
 There is a work in progress on [windows](https://github.com/organicmaps/organicmaps/tree/windows) branch.
 Please contribute if you have time.
 You'll need to have python3, cmake, ninja, and QT6 in the PATH, and Visual Studio 2022 or Visual Studio 2022 Build Tools installed.
 Use [Visual Studio Developer Command Prompt](https://learn.microsoft.com/en-us/visualstudio/ide/reference/command-prompt-powershell?view=vs-2022) or generate Visual Studio project files with CMake to build the project.